Siddhant-0987654321/OS-DIS../README.md

 ## project 3 - Configure a Hadoop cluster
 Use Docker to deploy a Hadoop cluster with one master and four slaves.
 Run a Hadoop Java program BigramCount (similar to classic WordCount) on the Hadoop cluster.

-I will upload the code of this project after the submission ddl has passed.

 ## hw1
 Homework 1